 - rotisserie chicken - convenient shortcut

 - minced garlic - gives the recipe a kick

 - dried parsley - for color and flavor

 - chicken broth - the base of this soup

 - wide egg noodles - best noodles ever

 - heavy cream - provides richness

 - cornstarch mixed with water - thickening agent

 1 - Dice carrots, onion and celery.
 Chop chicken and set aside.

 2 - Sauté diced carrots, onion and celery with butter in a large dutch oven or soup pot for 10 minutes over low heat.

 3 - Add chopped chicken, garlic and parsley and stir well.

 4 - Stir in chicken broth and bring to medium low heat.
 Cover and simmer soup for 20 minutes.

 5 - Add wide egg noodles and turn up heat to medium.
 Cook noodles about 7 minutes until tender.
 If not tender, cook a little longer.

 6 - Pour in cornstarch mixed with water and stir over heat until thickened.
 Take soup off of heat and stir in heavy cream.
 Serve in large bowls with oyster crackers if desired.

-- If you diced the vegetables ahead of time, it will help with prep.
+- If you dice the vegetables ahead of time, it will help with prep.
 Purchase pre-diced veggies at the grocery store to eliminate even more prep time.